goshevs/R_effcomp/README.md

 ### Utility function

 The utility function `p_adjust` computes p-values adjusted for multiple comparisons.
-It adds two new p-value adjustement methods to R base's `p.adjust`, "sidak" and "scheffe", and is called by `testpwcomp()`.
+It adds two new p-value adjustment methods to R base's `p.adjust`, "sidak" and "scheffe", and is called by `testpwcomp()`.